 - Easy-to-use grip shifters and other high-end components

-- Gorgeous, and with a nice variety of colors available
+- Gorgeous, and with a nice variety of “mature” colors available

 woom 6 Review – Results of our Test Rides

-As a hybrid bike, the woom 6 is a great choice for everyday tween riders wanting a lightweight nimble bike that can seamlessly go from paved to compact dirt trails.
+As a hybrid bike, the woom 6 is a great choice for everyday tween riders who want a lightweight nimble bike that can seamlessly go from paved to compact dirt trails.

 If you’re shopping for a tween, it’s important to be familiar with the various types of bikes available for your child, and which bike is best for their style of riding.
 Since most tweens can also fit on adult bikes, your options of bikes available is quite substantial.